ICR-RL: Deep Reinforcement Learning via In-Context Regression: Related Work

 \section{Related Work}

-\paragraph{Transformers in Reinforcement Learning.} Offline-RL formulations, such as the Decision Transformer, frame decision-making as conditional sequence modeling and achieve state-of-the-art results on Atari and OpenAI Gym benchmarks without explicitly learning a value function.
+\paragraph{Transformers in Reinforcement Learning.} Offline-RL formulations, such as the decision transformer, frame decision-making as a conditional sequence modeling problem, and achieve state-of-the-art results on Atari and OpenAI Gym benchmarks without explicitly learning a value function.
 They condition the model to predict the sequence of actions given states and the future returns.
 This method uniquely uses transformers for RL but requires backpropagation and, therefore, gradients \cite{chen2021decision}.

-The Trajectory Transformer re-frames offline RL as a sequence modeling problem, treating entire trajectories as sequences to be modeled by a Transformer.
+The trajectory transformer re-frames offline RL as a sequence modeling problem, treating entire trajectories as sequences to be modeled by a transformer.
 Instead of learning value functions, policies, or dynamics models separately, it models the joint distribution over states, actions, rewards, and optionally returns-to-go, and uses beam search to plan.
-This approach requires training the Trajectory Transformer on these sequences, and therefore, it also necessitates the use of gradients \cite{janner2021trajectory}. \paragraph{Gradient-Free Reinforcement Learning.} Derivative-free policy search has long provided an alternative to back-propagation.
-Modern evolutionary algorithms scale to thousands of CPU (central processing unit) cores and achieve competitive scores on RL environments such as Atari, despite noisy gradients \cite{salimans2017es}, although these evolutionary strategies are computationally intensive.
-The KNN-TD Online RL algorithm utilizes K-Nearest Neighbors to approximate the Q-function, employing a similar approach to Tabular RL by updating the estimated Q-values based on the nearest neighbors.
-This approach is also computationally intensive and assumes that the state space and the Q function have a linear relationship, i.e., the closer a state and action are under Euclidean distance, the more similar their Q values are.
+This approach requires training the trajectory transformer on these sequences and therefore necessitates the use of gradients \cite{janner2021trajectory}.

+\paragraph{Gradient-Free Reinforcement Learning.} Derivative-free policy search has long served as an alternative to backpropagation.
+Modern evolutionary algorithms scale to thousands of CPU (central processing unit) cores and achieve competitive performance in RL environments such as Atari, despite noisy gradients \cite{salimans2017es}, although these strategies are computationally intensive.

+The KNN-TD\cite{martinh2009knnrl} Online RL algorithm uses K-Nearest Neighbors to approximate the Q-function by updating the estimated Q-values based on the nearest neighbors.
+This approach is also computationally intensive and assumes a linear relationship between the state space and the Q-function, i.e., that states and actions with smaller Euclidean distances have more similar Q-values.
 This assumption is invalid in complex, nonlinear environments and is addressed by employing a more capable function approximation, such as deep neural networks \cite{martinh2009knnrl}.
 Our \tabpfb\ RL algorithm departs from these by leveraging a meta-learned prior to fit Q-values, eliminating the need for backpropagation or computationally intensive evolutionary search methods.